Do Macs get malware? Does your Mac need Antivirus? Is it true that Macs are fully secure?

 - Do not visit phishing websites.

-- Do not fall for scam and phishing emails.
+- Do not fall for scams and phishing emails.

-- Do not install crack, keygen or patches to any software.
+- Do not install the crack, keygen, or patches to any software.

 - Make sure Flash and Java are up to date.

 - Disable Automatic Login.

 - Create a standard user account (Non-Admin) for general usages.

 - If possible Use VPN services for secure browsing.